ckan/ckan/doc/extensions/tutorial.rst

 Before you can start developing a CKAN extension, you'll need a working source install of CKAN on your system.
-If you don't have a CKAN source install already, follow the instructions in :doc:`install-from-source` before continuing.
+If you don't have a CKAN source install already, follow the instructions in :doc:`/install-from-source` before continuing.